DeepLabCut/DeepLabCut/docs/functionDetails.md

 You also can edit the `inference_config.yaml` file.
 [Here](/deeplabcut/inference_cfg.yaml) is the full description of the parameters.
 Here is a quick-start:

 ```
+THESE ARE ALL SMARTLY X-VALIDATED:
 variant: 0
 minimalnumberofconnections: 4
 averagescore: 0.1
+# before assembly exclude all bpts more apart than:
+distnormalization: 1000
+# and closer than:
-distnormalizationLOWER: 0 <--- if no body parts can be in the same space, increase this.
+distnormalizationLOWER: 0 <--- if no body parts can be in the same space, consider increasing this.
 distnormalization: 400
 detectionthresholdsquare: 0
 addlikelihoods: 0.15